Art Langeler: PSV and KNVB

 Langeler started his position as head of youth development at PSV Eindhoven on 1 July 2013.
 He also wrote a weekly column on the PSV website about, among other things, current themes in the youth academy, looking ahead on the matches of the weekend.
 From the 2016–17 season, Langeler started working closer to the first team to promote the flow of talents from the youth academy.
 For example, one day a week he joined the staff of the first team led by Phillip Cocu.
 PSV announced in November 2016 that Langeler would not renew his expiring contract, because he wanted to work full-time as a coach again.
 He was succeeded by Pascal Jansen.

 In August 2016, Langeler started to combine his duties at PSV with a position as assistant coach of the Netherlands U20, alongside head coach Dwight Lodeweges.
 Four weeks later, however, he was given a new task within the Royal Dutch Football Association (KNVB).
 He succeeded Fred Grim, who became Danny Blind's assistant national coach, as coach of the Netherlands U21 team.
 Langeler was ultimately responsible for three matches for the team as interim coach.
 After he announced that he would leave PSV, he came to an agreement with technical manager Jelle Goes of the KNVB in February 2017 to become the permanent coach of the Netherlands U21.
 PSV gave Langeler the opportunity to combine the position with his role as head of youth development until July 2017.

 In May 2018, he was appointed by the KNVB as the first Football Development Director.
 In this position he became responsible for the development of recreational sports, football development within the KNVB and youth football.

 Return to PEC Zwolle

 On 11 March 2021, Langeler signed a two-year contract to become the new head coach of PEC Zwolle, starting 1 July 2021, which marked his return to the club.
 He stepped down a few months after his appointment, on 16 November 2021, citing lacking perspectives to turn around the club, who were firmly bottom of the league.

-Curaçao
+Curaçao and Groningen

-Langeler was named coach of the Curaçao national team on 15 April 2022, replacing ad interim head coach Patrick Kluivert.
-He was appointed by new technical director Guus Hiddink.

-Hiddink and Langeler left their position on 2 August 2022, with the Curaçao Football Federation choosing to go in a different direction.
+Langeler was appointed head coach of the Curaçao national football team on 15 April 2022, succeeding interim coach Patrick Kluivert.
+The appointment was made by the new technical director, Guus Hiddink.
+Starting 1 July 2022, he also served as Head of Upper Youth Football Development at FC Groningen's academy, signing a contract until 2025.
+On 2 August 2022, both Hiddink and Langeler left their roles with the Curaçao Football Federation, which opted for a new direction.